buttercupsmom/readMeGen/README.md

 ## Description

-A command-line application which generates a proper, professional README.md file for your project.
+A command-line application which generates a proper and professional README.md file for your project.

 ## Installation

-In the command line install npm inquirer.
+In the command line run 'npm install inquirer'.

 ## Usage

-Open terminal, THEN run the command 'node index.js'.
+Open terminal, then run the command 'node index.js'.

 ## Screenshots

 ## |![Test](./assets/test-screenshot.png)|

+- Here is the link to the instructional demo video: [Google Drive](https://drive.google.com/file/d/1UOGdfXhspS3Tv__zyORte3mCf6uoprSx/view?usp=sharing)

 ## License